trafficone/SecretSanta/readme.md

  - simplejson
  - boto

-Then simply create a config.json to include the contact information, exclusion pairs, and AWS credential information.
+Then simply create a config.json to include the contact information, exclusion couples (pairs of people who shouldn't get gifts for each other), exclusion list (potential senders who shouldn't send gifts to a recipient for some reason), and AWS credential information.
 A sample config.json looks like this:

     {"Name":"SampleConfig",